tatumio/tatum-js/examples/algo-example/README.md

 - Check the balance of the wallet.
 - Generate a virtual account for ALGO.
 - Generate a deposit address for the virtual account.
-- Get information from the blockchain.
-- Create a subscription for the virtual account to be notified about transactions.
+- Create subscriptions to be notified about transactions on the virtual account.
 - Work with fungible tokens (ASA) and NFTs.
 - Get information from the blockchain.